spences10/sveltekit-and-the-content-layer/slides.md

 <!--
 So with a talk like this,

-I’m going to need to bring up the past
+I’m going to need to bring up the past, to justify the present, to the future

-So time for a bit of history
+First, a bit of history lesson
 -->

 ---